Khelo India initiative doing wonders for promotion of sport, say wrestlers at KIUG 2025 - www.lokmattimes.com

 Karuna, a 25-year-old coach with Samruddhi from Shivaji University and Tanu Jat from Barkatullah University, expressed the same sentiments.
 "When I used to play, the mat quality was really bad, even at the national events but ever since the Khelo events have started taking place, the quality has really gone up, look at the mat we have here.
 It's world-class."

-Karuna, who works at the National Centre of Excellence in Lucknow, adds that the advent of Khelo India has led to widespread awareness.
-“Kids now realise that they can do both together, like they can play as well as pursue studies.
-It wasn’t like this previously.
-There is a conducive atmosphere for that now,” she said.
+Karuna, who works at the National Centre of Excellence in Lucknow, goes on to add that the advent of Khelo India has given rise to a lot of awareness.
+"Kids now realise that they can do both together, like they can play as well as pursue studies.
+It wasn't like this previously.
+There is a conducive atmosphere for that now," she said.

 Samruddhi, who will participate in 53kg freestyle, was excited and optimistic ahead of the event and said, "I am sure to win a medal, I am 100% sure of that.
 Hopefully it will be gold."